dinusha014/TaskFlow-Task-Management-System/README.md

 ## Branch Purpose

 The `develop` branch is the **main integration branch** for TaskFlow.
-All completed features from frontend, backend, and deployment branches are merged here for **testing and validation** before releasing to `master`.
+All completed features from frontend, backend, and deployment branches are merged here for **testing and validation** before releasing to `main`.

 ## Scope